PRO100BYTE/ProjectArcade-Wiki/advanced-features/kiosk-and-kid-mode.md

 You can disable the kiosk or kid mode by entering the following pad sentence :\
 A A A B A ![](<../.gitbook/assets/image (4) (1).png>) ![](<../.gitbook/assets/image (4) (1).png>) ![](<../.gitbook/assets/image (4) (1).png>) ![](<../.gitbook/assets/image (1) (2) (1).png>) ![](<../.gitbook/assets/image (4) (1).png>)

-Alternatively, you can edit the `retrobat.ini` file located in your retrobat folder and set the value "**InterfaceMode**" to 0:
+Alternatively, you can edit the `projectarcade.ini` file located in your ProjectArcade folder and set the value "**InterfaceMode**" to 0:

 <figure><img src="https://i.imgur.com/ofDCIxE.png" alt=""><figcaption></figcaption></figure>